hazelcast/hazelcast/docs/design/sql/16-nested-fields-access.md

 Type Formats can not be mixed together.
 For example a `java` type can not be used as column inside of `portable` type or mapping or vice-versa.
-Violations are reported at runtime when using such mapping/type in a statement.
+Violations are reported at runtime when using such mapping/type in a statement, not when executing the DDL.

 ## References to types are symbolic

-- validated at run-time (also in mappings?)
-- allows creation of circular dependencies in types
-- doesn't require transactions on the SQL catalog for implementation - lazily evaluated
+When creating a type, references to other custom types are only validated at run-time.
+The main reason for this is the ability to create circularly-dependent types.
+When creating a mapping, types are validated at mapping-creation time.

+As is the case with other schema objects, we don't track dependencies at DDL time, mainly due to the lack of a consistent transactional metadata store, so if the type a type or mapping depends on is modified or dropped later, it will fail at run-time when that mapping is used.

 ## Behavior of custom types